 What is a family to do?

 If you have difficulty finding a flexible pediatrician, ask other families living with autism who their doctors are.

 Go on chat boards, resource listings. and call advocacy organizations, like ours, and find out by word of mouth.
 While our community can be at times diverse in opinions about treatments, life plans, interventions, diets and the like, it is also getting stronger, more knowledgeable and more outspoken about getting each person with autism what they deserve – the best quality in services and interventions.
 We can help each other, and that help could be just a phone call away.

 Butler County Office

 Evans City, PA 16033

-The Autism Society of Pittsburgh, Inc. is recognized by Guidestar as a non-profit organization.
+The Autism-Pittsburgh, Inc. is recognized by Guidestar as a non-profit organization.
 Our Bridge # is 1371707968.
 Our Objective is to improve the lives of those struggling with autism and to help autism involved parents, families and professionals grow by providing as much relevant information on autism spectrum disorders as is known to us.